Moving to supported accommodation and long term care

 Nursing homes should liaise regularly with their named HD Specialist where there are relevant changes or new concerns about the person with HD.

 Checklist to be provided to enable clients to choose the best provider for their needs.

 Families supported by HD Specialist or Care Manager to view care homes to inform their decisions.

-Care is consistent with the Health & Social Care Standards for Scotland
+Care is consistent with the Health & Social Care Standards

 Every person living in a care home receives regular reviews, with an annual review by a local specialist team as a minimum to ensure health & social care requirements are being met.